muktika1/fetch-ml-apprentice-challenge/README.md

 Verified that each sentence was converted into a fixed-length 384-dimensional embedding vector.

 Printed the first sentence’s embedding and confirmed the full shape of the output as (5, 384).

+### Why I Didn't Use sentence-transformers

+While the `sentence-transformers` library provides a convenient `.encode()` method for sentence embeddings, I chose to implement the sentence transformer manually using HuggingFace Transformers and PyTorch.
+This allowed me to:
+- Customize pooling (mean pooling instead of CLS token)
+- Maintain control over the architecture for multi-task expansion in later tasks
+- Demonstrate familiarity with transformer internals, which aligns with Fetch's emphasis on engineering depth and adaptability